JetBrains/kotlin/spec-docs/multi-declarations-in-parameters.md

   - maybe `a_b`
 - make components available in default parameter values
 - create locals for components, assign values (on nested decompositions, avoid calling smae component twice)
-- make sure that funciton expressions are inlined as well as lambda expressions
+- make sure that function expressions are inlined as well as lambda expressions

 ## IDE Changes